mricon/ingress-fieldplan/README.md

 The main reason why I hacked on maxfield is to make it more convenient for biking, as having a simple plan to follow allows me to concentrate more on biking and less on figuring out what to do next.

+# Will this get me banned?

+Fieldplan does not touch any of the Niantic's servers, so it is perfectly within the Terms of Service.
+All of the data comes from the spreadsheet and from the Google Directions API.

 # Prerequisites